prashanta99/Facial-Keypoints-Detection-Udacity/README.md

 This is one of the project done in the Nano degree program - Computer Vision - at Udacity
 ## Project Overview

-In this project, you’ll combine your knowledge of computer vision techniques and deep learning architectures to build a facial keypoint detection system.
+In this project, we combine our knowledge of computer vision techniques and deep learning architectures to build a facial keypoint detection system.
 Facial keypoints include points around the eyes, nose, and mouth on a face and are used in many applications.
 These applications include: **facial tracking, facial pose recognition, facial filters, and emotion recognition**. <br>
 This project gives us the ability to :<br>
 1. Look at any image,
 2. Detect faces, and